Category: Women’s Storytelling Festival

 Women’s Festival Spotlight – Meghann Shutt

 Meghann Shutt owns Bridge Consulting, a small consulting firm that provides fundraising and organizational development support to nonprofit and government agencies in Maryland and DC.
-She is passionate about supporting Read more
+She is passionate about supporting people and communities in their efforts to make the world a little better than they found it.
+Meghann is performing in the Women’s Storytelling Festival‘s… Read more

 -